dotnet-presentations/blazor-workshop/docs/06-authentication-and-authorization.md

 </CascadingAuthenticationState>
 ```

-If you now try to access the "myorders" page while signed out, you are redirected to the login page.
+If you now try to access the checkout page while signed out, you are redirected to the login page.
 And once the user is logged in, they are redirected back to the page they were trying to access thanks to the `returnUrl` parameter.

+## Hiding navigation options depending on authorization status

 It's a bit unfortunate that users can see the My Orders tab when they are not logged in.
 We can hide the My Orders tab for unauthenticated users using the `AuthorizeView` component.